-Currently, all Scholars are required to participate in co-curricular activities and complete a minimum of nine (9) credit hours of coursework (core courses) and a field-based experience
+Currently, all Scholars are required to participate in co-curricular activities and complete a minimum of nine (9) credit hours of coursework (core courses), including a field-based course.

 - A one-credit seminar (UC 327), Thinking for Sustainability, to be taken in the first fall semester following acceptance into the program, offered Thursdays from 4:00-5:30 pm.